HyperPCA: a Powerful Tool to Extract Elemental Maps from Noisy Data Obtained in LIBS Mapping of Materials: Results and Discussion

-As visible in~\Cref{fig:self_reversal_pca}, the first PC reconstructed using the standard PCA approach highlights the presence of self-reversed lines: the brightest spots in the score maps are in correspondence to the strong positive contributions of the loading vector, present only in self-reversed lines, which are usually processed as two separate peaks by MVA algorithms.
-The centre peak, shown as a negative contribution by PCA, identifies Cu in general (shown in darker colour on the map).
-PC-3 in~\Cref{fig:self_reversal_pca} shows the homogeneous presence of Cu on the sample by accentuating the self-reversed peaks, shown as positive contributions by our sign convention, which identify both self-reversed and non self-reversed lines of Cu.
+As visible in the first column of~\Cref{fig:self_reversal_pca}, the first \pc extracted using the standard \pca approach highlights the presence of self-reversed lines: the brightest spots in the score maps are in correspondence to the strong positive contributions of the loading vector, present only in self-reversed lines, which are usually processed as two separate peaks by \mva algorithms.
+The centre peak, shown as a negative contribution by \pca, identifies Cu in general (shown in darker colour on the map). \pcn{3} on the left of~\Cref{fig:self_reversal_pca} shows the homogeneous presence of Cu on the sample by accentuating the self-reversed peaks, shown as positive contributions by our sign convention, which identify both self-reversed and non self-reversed lines of Cu.
 The peak at \SI{324.75}{\nano\meter} presents some reconstruction artefacts, differently from the line at \SI{327.40}{\nano\meter}.